cosmic-api/teleport/python/docs/source/index.rst

 .. code-block:: python

-    >>> t("DateTime").from_json(u"2015-04-05T14:30")
+    >>> t("DateTime").from_json("2015-04-05T14:30")
     datetime.datetime(2015, 4, 5, 14, 30)
-    >>> t("String").from_json(u"2015-04-05T14:30")
+    >>> t("String").from_json("2015-04-05T14:30")
     u"2015-04-05T14:30"

 .. admonition:: Implementation notes

     Serialization is not mentioned in the Teleport spec because it cannot be defined in a language-agnostic way.
-The upside to this is that implementations have the freedom to define serialization logic that fits their programming language perfectly.
-The downside is that this functionality cannot be tested by the common test suite.
+Implementations have the freedom to define serialization logic that fits their programming language perfectly, but unfortunately, this functionality cannot be tested by the common test suite.

 Concrete and Generic Types
 --------------------------